susumutomita/2024-Superhack/README.md

 ## Usage

 - Open your browser and navigate to `http://localhost:3000`.
-- Organize virtual drinking events, participate in interactive drinking games, vote in real-time, and automate payments.
+- Create senryu poems, submit them to the blockchain, and vote on your favorites in the community.

 ## Future Prospects

-- **Expansion of Partner Businesses**: Increase the number of partner businesses offering rewards.
+- **Multilingual Support**: Expand the platform to support senryu creation and interaction in multiple languages.
-- **Global Competitions**: Host global competitions with higher stakes and bigger rewards.
+- **Enhanced AI Features**: Integrate more advanced AI capabilities to offer users deeper insights and creative options for senryu creation.
-- **Enhanced User Experience**: Improve the UI/UX based on user feedback.
+- **Visual Content Integration**: Add the ability to attach images or videos to senryu, enhancing the overall experience.
-- **Cultural Content Expansion**: Add more content about different drinking cultures and social customs worldwide.
+- **Global Competitions**: Host international senryu competitions with rewards and recognition.

 ## Contributing

-We welcome contributions to Drink & Discover World.
+We welcome contributions to Onchain Senryu.
 Please fork the repository and submit pull requests for review.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License